 - Free introductory Aikido classes are offered monthly

 - Take a 5-Day Introductory Course

 - We have 5-Day introductory courses every few months.
 This allows you to get a better taste of the training than one class can provide.
-You can find out when the next intro course starts by checking the Ki Forums.
-You can register online and mail in your payment.
+You can register online, pay online, and or mail in your payment.
 Or you may make payment when you come to the first class.
 It's best to arrive about 15 to 20 minutes before class starts.

 What to Wear and other odds & ends